More villages evacuated as a large wildfire in northern Greece rages for the second day | Science-Environment

 "No outdoors work that could trigger a fire will be permitted," he said.
 "We must all protect our country."
 Greece suffers destructive wildfires every summer, which officials said have been exacerbated by climate change.

-The most deadly killed 104 people in 2018, in a seaside resort near Athens that residents had not been warned to evacuate.
+The deadliest Greek wildfire on record killed 104 people in 2018, in a seaside resort near Athens that residents had not been warned to evacuate.

 Since then, authorities have been erring on the side of caution, issuing swift mass evacuation orders whenever inhabited areas are under threat.